leq382121/InstaHeart/README.md

 - `pauseBetweenSessions` (number) is how many seconds bot will wait between sessions to click.
 - `commentsToWrite` [Array of strings] how many comments you wish to write (for now - max 4 or less).
 - `comments` (number) what comments to write.
 InstaHeart is posting a random comments.
-- `appBoxAppearing` (Boolean) here you have a Boolean stating if you have an irritating box in the bottom popping up.
+- `appBoxAppearing` (boolean) here you have a Boolean stating if you have an irritating box in the bottom popping up.
+- `ifAuthentificatioRequired` (boolean) If Instagram is smart enough to determine few failed logins, set it to true and this will give you some time to autenthicate yourself.
+After authentication just wait remaining time and it will continue.
+- `minutesForAuth` (number) If `ifAuthentificatioRequired`is set to true, this will allow you to set how fast you are able to authenticate yourself (in minutes).

 # "mode"